hourliert/bullet-simulation/README.md

 [![codecov.io][codecov-badge]][codecov-link]

 This a bullet game simulation.
 The user can click anywhere in the page to launch a bullet.
-When this bullet hits a border, a popup with bullet information is shown.
+When this bullet hits a border, a popup with some bullet information is shown.

 ## Getting started